airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `contact_id` | The ID of the related contact. | `contacts_list_memberships.vid` | 🟢 0.70 | Good match with 'contacts_list_memberships.vid'. |
 | `contact_list_id` | The ID of the related contact list. | `contacts_list_memberships.static_list_id` | 🟢 0.70 | Good match with 'contacts_list_memberships.static_list_id'. |

-### Mapping from Airbyte `engagements_meetings` to Fivetran `engagement_meeting`
+### Mapping: Airbyte `engagements_meetings` to Fivetran `engagement_meeting`

 - Table Match Confidence Score: 🟢 0.80
 - Table Completion Score: 🟢 0.67

-#### Evaluation

-The table mapping is of high quality due to the good alignment between source and target tables.
-However, the completion score is lower due to one missing field mapping and some field-level uncertainty.
+- Summary Self-Evaluation: _The table mapping is of high quality due to the good alignment between source and target tables.
+However, the completion score is lower due to one missing field mapping and some field-level uncertainty._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |